kotakato/my-gh-comments/README.md

 # my-gh-comments

-Tiny Deno script to list comments by myself on a GitHub pull request.
+Tiny Deno script to list comments by myself on GitHub pull requests.
 The script uses GitHub CLI `gh` to fetch the comments internally.

 ## Setup